A Multi-Fidelity Control Variate Approach for Policy Gradient Estimation

 Abstract

 Many reinforcement learning (RL) algorithms are impractical for deployment in operational systems or for training with computationally expensive high-fidelity simulations, as they require large amounts of data.
 Meanwhile, low-fidelity simulators—such as reduced-order models, heuristic reward functions, or generative world models—can cheaply provide useful data for RL training, even if they are too coarse for direct sim-to-real transfer.
 We propose multi-fidelity policy gradients (MFPGs), an RL framework that mixes a small amount of data from the target environment with a control variate formed from a large volume of low-fidelity simulation data to construct an unbiased, variance-reduced estimator for on-policy policy gradients.
 We instantiate the framework by developing a practical, multi-fidelity variant of the classical REINFORCE algorithm.
 We show that under standard assumptions, the MFPG estimator guarantees asymptotic convergence of multi-fidelity REINFORCE to locally optimal policies in the target environment, and achieves faster finite-sample convergence rates compared to training with high-fidelity data alone.
-Empirically, we evaluate the MFPG algorithm across a suite of simulated robotics benchmark tasks in scenarios with limited high-fidelity data but abundant off-dynamics, low-fidelity data.
-With mild to moderate dynamics gaps, MFPG reliably improves the median performance over a standard baseline trained with only high-fidelity data, matching the performance of leading multi-fidelity baselines despite its simplicity and minimal tuning overhead.
-Under large dynamics gaps, MFPG demonstrates the strongest robustness among the evaluated multi-fidelity approaches.
-An additional experiment shows that MFPG can remain effective even when low-fidelity environments exhibit reward misspecification.
-Thus, MFPG not only offers a novel paradigm for efficient sim-to-real transfer, but also provides a principled approach to managing the trade-off between policy performance and data collection costs.
+We evaluate the MFPG algorithm across a suite of simulated robotics benchmark tasks in scenarios with limited high-fidelity data but abundant off-dynamics, low-fidelity data.
+In our baseline comparisons, for scenarios where low-fidelity data are neutral or beneficial and dynamics gaps are mild to moderate, MFPG is, among the evaluated off-dynamics RL and low-fidelity-only approaches,the only method that consistently achieves statistically significant improvements in mean performance over a baseline trained solely on high-fidelity data.
+When low-fidelity data become harmful, MFPG exhibits the strongest robustness against performance degradation among the evaluated methods, whereas strong off-dynamics RL methods tend to exploit low-fidelity data aggressively and fail substantially more severely.
+An additional experiment in which the high- and low-fidelity environments are assigned anti-correlated rewards shows that MFPG can remain effective even when the low-fidelity environment exhibits reward misspecification.
+Thus, MFPG not only offers a reliable and robust paradigm for exploiting low-fidelity data, e.g., to enable efficient sim-to-real transfer, but also provides a principled approach to managing the trade-off between policy performance and data collection costs.